 Advance reservation trips are provided Monday through Friday.
 After hours and weekend trips are also made available depending upon funding.
-Advance notice of 72 business hours is required.
 Reservations requests are made in advance for riders to be picked-up at their homes and taken to specific destinations.
 The riders notify the coordinator upon the completion of their appointment.
 The rider is then picked up and returned to their home.